 As students move through the grades, they delve into the thought, culture, religion and philosophy of ancient cultures starting with Mesopotamia, India, China, and Egypt.
-They study the ancient Greeks when they are finding their own “golden mean,” balanced on the edge of adolescence, then move into ancient Rome and the Dark Ages in sixth grade.
+They study the ancient Greeks when they are finding their own “golden mean,” balanced on the edge of adolescence in fifth grade, then move into ancient Rome and the Dark Ages in sixth grade.
 Their career through grade school and middle school is a survey of worldwide thought and culture that mirrors the development of humankind.
 In short, religion is taught through the lens of history, not in a sectarian or dogmatic way.
 By studying what many people have thought, believed and practiced through the ages, students learn the essential lesson, to know themselves.

 A. Anthroposophy is a formal educational, therapeutic, and creative system established by Rudolf Steiner, seeking to use mainly natural means to optimize physical and mental health and well-being.

 Here is a talk on Anthroposophy and Waldorf education.
 At 8:25, Brian Gray talks about the relationship between the two.

 Q. What if my child doesn’t speak English?